AdityaCoppisetti/robotic-arm/journal.md

 but see i wont be putting a 12v external plug for each stepper motor because thats 6 plugs and it wouldnt make sense

+so i will adding just one one external power supply port and i guess i already have one because my friend bought it for his raspberry pi , but i dont know it thats safe .